 - Road-ready off-roader

 Overall ratingNext up: Ride & brakes

 The Honda CRF450L follows on from the success of the Honda CRF250L and the Honda CRF250 Rally.
-It's based on Honda’s flagship motocross bike the CRF450R, the 450L has off-road pedigree running deep through its veins, but that is not where its true calling lies.
+It's based on the company's flagship off-road-only motocross bike the Honda CRF450R, so the 450L has off-road pedigree running deep through its veins, but that is not where its true calling lies.

 - Related: How about an electric CRF?

 - Related: how to ride your motorbike off road

 - Related: Best off-road motorbikes

 Motocross-derived enduro bikes can be a royal pain, but Honda say they’ve worked hard to ensure the CRF450L is a genuinely capable all-rounder.

 The six-speed gearbox, spread of torque and power, reduced compression ratio and cush-drive damped rear wheel are all aimed at the hobby enduro rider rather than those who want a ‘crosser with lights.
 Still, oil services come every 600 miles, and it’ll need a full rebuild at 20,000 miles.

 It's a family of off-road-ready bikes built around a 450cc single-cylinder engine.
 There are three models - the full road-legal CRF450L we're riding here, the Honda CRF450R motocross bike and the CRF450RX enduro racer.